 My rough, warty skin is olive green and brown, and I have a long yellow line on my back.

-I’m a pioneer species, which means I’m one of the first to set up my home in new habitats like young sand dunes.
-I like to bury myself in the warm, loose sand during the day or in the winter.
-Keep an eye out for me in the evenings; I come out as the sun starts to go down.
-Between April and June, I find a mate and spawn in the shallow ponds and puddles in the dune slacks, and between June and females of my species can lay thousands of eggs in one go!
+Rare natterjack toad is pioneer species, which means it is one of the first to set up a home in newly formed habitats like young sand dunes.
+They to bury themselves in the warm, loose sand around pools during the day or in the winter and are best seen in the evenings as they emerge out as the sun starts to go down.
+Between April and June, natterjack toads find a mate and spawn in the shallow ponds and puddles in the dune slacks, and females species can lay thousands of eggs in one go!

 Listen to my call

-I’m mainly nocturnal, so I hang out near the shallow waters in dune slacks in the evenings, between March and September.
-Find me in Lincolnshire, Cumbria and Sefton.
+These rare toads are mainly nocturnal, so they hang out near the shallow waters in dune slacks in the evenings, between March and September.
+They have been recorded on our sites in Lincolnshire, Cumbria and on the Sefton Coast.

-Creating bare sand gives me a place to live and hide in the daytime, and encouraging water in the dune slacks gives me a place to cool down and spawn.
+Creating bare sand gives natterjack toads more habitats to live and hide in the daytime, and encouraging water in the dune slacks gives them essential places to cool down and spawn.